Changelog

 - Function

-has been further expanded.
+point_light_display()has been further expanded.
 Now the function can display point displacement history, which can be drawn on the output file in one of two methods.
-Displacement history can be toggled on and off using the input parametershow_history
+Displacement history can be toggled on and off using the input parametershow_history.SHOW_HISTORY_ORIGINwill draw the displacement vector for each point relative to their original positions in frame 1.SHOW_HISTORY_RELATIVEwill draw each points path history, displaying each path segment for a set amount of time given by input parameterhistory_window_msec.

 Changed